About 8AKP

 A couples therapist will have specialist training in being able to help you understand what each individual brings to the relationship and how you communicate with each other in order to uncover how difficulties have arisen and how they might be solved.

-• In Systemic Family Therapy, the therapist works with the entire family or relationship group to explore patterns of interaction, communication, and behaviour that contribute to the difficulties the family is experiencing.
+• In Systemic Family Therapy, the therapist works with the entire family or relationship group to explore patterns of interaction, communication and behaviour that contribute to the difficulties the family is experiencing.

 This type of therapy is carried out by a specialist psychotherapist and is helpful for understanding and addressing difficult relationships within the family as well as where a child or adolescent in the family is experiencing mental health problems.